Table of Contents

 These are extremely exciting areas scientifically and very important for society, for example for air traffic control, severe weather warnings and national energy supply, in medicine by medical imaging and for many industrial and environmental questions.

-Since October 2020 I am heading the department on Numerical Weather Prediction (NWP) of DWD with about 100 researchers in-house.
+Since October 2020 I am heading the department on Numerical Weather Prediction (NWP) of DWD with about 120 researchers in-house (state July 2023).
 There are four division heads in this department to lead sections of approximately 20-35 researchers each, see group.